-The original Protesters' Guide was written in 1968-70, to assist those demonstrating in opposition to the Vietnam War, revised for the War Measures Act in September of 1970, and then revised again in 1973 to address protests against U.S. sponsoring of the Chilean military coup.
+The original Protesters' Guide was written in 1968-70, to assist those demonstrating in opposition to the Vietnam War, revised for protests against the imposition of the War Measures Act in September of 1970, and then revised again in 1973 to address protests against U.S. sponsoring of the Chilean military coup.